Northern Cheyenne Tribe

-Approximately 5,000 Northern Cheyenne, along with members of other tribes and with non-Native Americans, live on the reservation.
+The Northern Cheyenne Tribe has approximately 11,266 enrolled tribal members with about 5,012 residing on the reservation.
 Lame Deer is the tribal and government agency headquarters.
 There are four other districts that comprise the whole reservation.

-The rugged country of the Northern Cheyenne Reservation is in southeastern Montana.
-It covers 445,000 acres and is bounded on the east by the Tongue River and on the west by the Crow Reservation.
+The Northern Cheyenne Indian Reservation is located in present-day southeastern Montana, and is approximately 444,000 acres in size with 99% tribal ownership.
+It is bounded on the east by the Tongue River and on the west by the Crow Reservation.

 Major employers include the St. Labre Indian School, the federal government, tribal government, power companies and construction companies.
 The education system, farming, ranching and small businesses contribute to the economy.

 POINTS OF INTEREST

 Chief Two Moons Monument